 See more from this camera in my Minolta Maxxum 9xi gallery.

-I did not fall in love with the 9xi.
-It’s plenty capable, and I didn’t have to try hard at all to coax decent images from it.
-But it sparked no joy.
-It was just a heavy lump that did a job.
-In contrast, whenever I pick up, say, my Nikon F3, I feel a strong emotional connection with the instrument and finish each roll of film feeling a certain satisfaction.
+The Minolta Maxxum 9xi sparks no joy.
+It is just a heavy lump that does a job.
+In contrast, whenever I pick up, say, my Nikon N90s, I feel a strong emotional connection with the instrument and finish each roll of film feeling a certain satisfaction.
 I want that satisfaction in any camera that stays in my collection.